 Sometimes the most ambiguous guidelines provide the most creative results.
 We are searching for applicants who are creative, curious, and open.
 We seek to identify students who demonstrate integrity, the capacity for vision and leadership, and potential for humane and effective participation in the world community.
 In your proposal please tell us where you want to go, and most importantly, why you want to go.
 Bonderman Fellowships enable students to undertake independent international travel to explore, be open to the unexpected, and come to know the world in new ways.

 You must travel for a minimum of eight months in at least six countries in two or more major regions of the world.
-You are welcome, however, to continue traveling for as long as the money lasts, even if that is well after the eighth month.
+While your official Bonderman travels must end between months eight and ten, you are welcome to continue traveling for as long as the money lasts, even if that is well after that time month.

 No, this is to be a life-changing experience of total immersion in other places, peoples, and cultures and you cannot break it up into smaller sessions.